HISTORY OF ST MARY’S PARISH CONCORD

 1940 – The walls of the sanctuary of the church were lined in Wombeyan marble.

-1956 – The second church was demolished to make way for a new Girls’ Intermediate School building (present St Mary’s Villa site).
+1956 – The second church was demolished to make way for a new Girls’ Intermediate School building which was located near the present Bell Tower.

 1963 – House at 2 Ada Street was purchased for extra classrooms.
 It was later demolished to create playground space and is now the site of classrooms for Years 5 & 6.